 Conclusion

 Most people have taken the COVID-19 pandemic seriously.
-They are following the rules set out by the government to limit the spread and flatten the curve.
+They are following the control measures set out by the government to limit the spread of the virus and flatten the curve.
 Unfortunately, many people are suffering from noticeable deterioration in their mental health.
 If this sounds like you, there are ways to cope with the problems.
 Try connecting with others on social media or enlisting the help of a mental health professional online.

 You are not alone.